ersel/html-lists/README.md

 ### Installing

-Navigate to the repository you have forked and cloned.
+In your terminal, navigate to the repository you have forked and cloned.

 ```
 CD Desktop, CD projects, CD HTML5-forms